operas-eu/metrics_portal/docs/metrics-docs/widget.en-GB.md

 For `cdn_scripts_url` and `cdn_images_url`, the `{version}` variable in the URL will be automatically replaced by the version of the widget you are running (as defined in the [Getting Started](#getting-started) section).
 This isn’t needed, but recommended to prevent a mismatch between file versions.

-ℹ️ If you are using the auto-updating `-latest` version of the widget, the `{version}` will be replaced with the _actual_ version number of the widget.
+🛈 If you are using the auto-updating `-latest` version of the widget, the `{version}` will be replaced with the _actual_ version number of the widget.
 So if the latest version is `1.0.0`, the variable will be replaced with `1.0.0`.

 ### Options